wrench-project/wrench/doc/service_guide_101/htcondor.md

 `wrench::HTCondorComputeService` class.
 An instantiation of an HTCondor service requires the following parameters:

-- A hostname on which to start the service;
+- The name of a host on which to start the service;
 - The HTCondor pool name;
 - A `std::set` of `wrench::ComputeService` available to the HTCondor pool; and
 - A `std::map` of properties (`wrench::HTCondorComputeServiceProperty`) and message